(Disclosure: Some of the links below may be affiliate links)

 When you want to save money on something, buying it second-hand may be a great way to pay less!
 Over the years, I have bought many things second-hand, and I could save a lot of money by doing so.

 But the question remains as to where to find second-hand items to buy.
-In this article, I will go over the best places to buy second-hand items in Switzerland.
+In this article, I will discuss the best places to buy second-hand items in Switzerland.
 Some places are online, while other places are brick-and-mortar shops.

 My favorite place to buy second-hand items is Emmaüs shops.
 There are plenty of them in Switzerland.
 For instance, there is one in Geneva, one in Fribourg, and one in Bern.

 Emmaüs is a solidarity community created in France.
 They are collecting items based on donations.
-Then, they are refurbishing them (if necessary) and selling them at a fair price.
-They are employing people in difficulty.
+Then, they refurbish them (if necessary) and sell them fairly.
+They are employing people with difficulty.

 In Emmaüs shops, you can find many things: